preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/index.rst

 .. image:: teamwork-65-apps.png

 The functionality for Apps is very similar to Omnia 6.0.
-The main difference is that the tab Orphaned has been added.
-It is the same type of functionality as was called Inactive in 6.0:
+The main difference is that the tab "Orphaned" has been added.
+It is the same type of functionality as was called "Inactive" in 6.0:

 When a site of the type Microsoft 365 Team Site, Sharepoint Team Site or Sharepoint Communication Site is created, a Sharepoint site is created and is connected to the site.
 A Yammer Group can also need a Sharepoint site, depending on how the Yammer Group is set up.